trustoverip/tswg-cesr-specification/spec/spec.md

 #### Example of pad size computation

-Let ‘M’ be a non-negative integer-valued variable then :
+Let `M` be a non-negative integer-valued variable then :

 |   Pad Size   |  Code Size  |
 |:------------:|------------:|